 She orchestrates very personal experiences when launching a new fashion line as she did in “Death of Culture”.

 After a recent performance art show, every invitation to the next one was handwritten and crafted with a unique token from the very first show they attended in 2012.
 She creates Haute Couture.

 Create a business plan

 This is undeniably the less exciting part of setting up a business, but without a plan, your fashion start-up is unlikely to be successful.
 Figuring out what your start-up costs will be seems obvious, but you will also need to set realistic expectations of how much money you will make, and how much profit you will be in once you’ve subtracted the cost of postage, advertisements and any other necessary costs.
-If numbers are not your favourite thing, read up on a recent blog on Financial Information for Beginners and other articles in StartUps 101.

 It is also important to investigate the insurance, tax and other legal ramifications of starting your own company.
 Another key aspect of setting up your business is creating a brand name and trademarking it.
 You’ll know from your experiences of fashion that there is a lot in a name, so think carefully about what you want your business to be called.
 Read up on a recent blog on Choosing the perfect business name.

 It goes without saying that your talent is obviously the main key to your success in the fashion industry, if people don’t know how good you are then it’s unlikely to get you very far.
 This is why networking is so important.
 Aside from being a great opportunity to discuss your work with like-minded people, it could also be your chance to get investors for your business, and potentially sell your line in larger stores.